Fergana Valley, Uzbekistan

 Few countries employ cereals like Uzbekistan.
 In this republic of Central Asia, bread plays a vital and social role.
 The Uzbeks produce it and consume it with devotion and in abundance.

-Ravshan and Nilufar never started their shur'va (vegetable and meat soup) without thickening it with pieces of not.
+Ravshan and Nilufar never started their shur'va (vegetable and meat soup) without thickening it with pieces of immense.

 followed lagman (pasta with other vegetables and meat) or dimlala (stew).
 Given their restrained physique, we were surprised that the diners continued to take care of the yellow bread placed on the table.